NatLibFi/NDL-VuFind2-Vagrant/README.md

 ### NDL-VuFind2-Vagrant
-Vagrant setup for NDL VuFind2 with two separate virtual machines:
+Vagrant setup for NDL VuFind2 with two separate guest virtual machines:
 - **ubuntu** (default)
   - for development, uses NDL-VuFind2 files from the host's filesystem
 - **centos**